Technology in the Food Industry

-Previously, a manufacturer had to hire many people for performing monotonous and routine actions linked to food selection.
-Now, instead of manually sorting large food amounts by size and shape, so that it can be canned or bagged, you can use AI-based solutions to easily recognize which plants should be potato chips and which are better to use for French fries.
+Previously, a manufacturer had to hire many people to perform the monotonous and routine actions linked to food selection.
+Now, instead of manually sorting large amounts of food by size and shape (so that it can be canned or bagged), you can use AI-based solutions to easily recognize which plants should be potato chips and which are better to use for French fries.
 Vegetables of an inappropriate color will also be sorted out by the same system, decreasing the chance that they are discarded by buyers.
-Food Sorters and Peelers developed by TORMA show better processing capacity and availability, which gives food more quality and safety.
-This is achieved by using core sensor technologies and camera that recognizes material based on color, biological characteristics, and shape (length, width, diameter), these cameras have an adaptive spectrum that is the best suit for optical food sorting.
+Food Sorters and Peelers developed by TORMA show better processing capacity and availability, which increased food quality and safety.
+This is achieved by using core sensor technologies and a camera that recognizes material based on color, biological characteristics, and shape (length, width, diameter); the camera has an adaptive spectrum that is well suited for optical food sorting.

-Predictive maintenance, remote monitoring and condition monitoring
+Predictive maintenance, remote monitoring, and condition monitoring

 Analytical solutions for a better customer experience

 Currently, there are several applications in the food service space that may help predict visitor traffic, food orders, and relevant inventory needs to predict the number of orders needed for a certain period/date.
 Such applications and solutions collect previous data to engage customers more through examining their habits and preferences: it brings more repeat visits and orders as a result.
 These are Cloud Big Data solutions, restaurant management platforms to make the paying process easier, and applications that allow connecting and pre-ordering a table in advance.